psychemedia/storytelling-notes/gobborn_seer.md

 Gobborn Seer

 ONCE there was a man Gobborn Seer, and he had a son called Jack.
-One day he sent him out to sell a sheepskin, and Gobborn said, 4< You must bring me back the skin and the value of it as well."
+One day he sent him out to sell a sheepskin, and Gobborn said, "You must bring me back the skin and the value of it as well."

 So Jack started, but he could not find any who would leave him the skin and give him its price too.
 So he came home discouraged.